JavaScript: Syntax

+More examples can be found at the Wikibooks page on JavaScript syntax examples.

 Security

 JavaScript and the DOM provide the potential for malicious authors to deliver scripts to run on a client computer via the Web.
 Browser authors minimize this risk using two restrictions.
 First, scripts run in a sandbox in which they can only perform Web-related actions, not general-purpose programming tasks like creating files.
-Second, scripts are constrained by the same-origin policy: scripts from one Website do not have access to information such as usernames, passwords, or cookies sent to another site.
+Second, scripts are constrained by the same-origin policy: scripts from one website do not have access to information such as usernames, passwords, or cookies sent to another site.
 Most JavaScript-related security bugs are breaches of either the same origin policy or the sandbox.

 There are subsets of general JavaScript—ADsafe, Secure ECMAScript (SES)—that provide greater levels of security, especially on code created by third parties (such as advertisements).
 Closure Toolkit is another project for safe embedding and isolation of third-party JavaScript and HTML.

 Content Security Policy is the main intended method of ensuring that only trusted code is executed on a Web page.

-Cross-site vulnerabilities
+Cross-site scripting

 A common JavaScript-related security problem is cross-site scripting (XSS), a violation of the same-origin policy.
 XSS vulnerabilities occur when an attacker can cause a target Website, such as an online banking website, to include a malicious script in the webpage presented to a victim.
 The script in this example can then access the banking application with the privileges of the victim, potentially disclosing secret information or transferring money without the victim's authorization.
-A solution to XSS vulnerabilities is to use HTML escaping whenever displaying untrusted data.
+One important solution to XSS vulnerabilities is HTML sanitization.

 Some browsers include partial protection against reflected XSS attacks, in which the attacker provides a URL including malicious script.
 However, even users of those browsers are vulnerable to other XSS attacks, such as those where the malicious code is stored in a database.
 Only correct design of Web applications on the server-side can fully prevent XSS.

 XSS vulnerabilities can also occur because of implementation mistakes by browser authors.

+Cross-site request forgery

 Another cross-site vulnerability is cross-site request forgery (CSRF).
 In CSRF, code on an attacker's site tricks the victim's browser into taking actions the user did not intend at a target site (like transferring money at a bank).
 When target sites rely solely on cookies for request authentication, requests originating from code on the attacker's site can carry the same valid login credentials of the initiating user.
 In general, the solution to CSRF is to require an authentication value in a hidden form field, and not only in the cookies, to authenticate any request that might have lasting effects.
 Checking the HTTP Referrer header can also help.